G-Core/product-documentation/documentation/cdn/getting-started/cdn-timeouts.md

 </tbody>
 </table>

-The timeouts can be changed via [technical support](mailto:support@gcore.com) if you have the Enterprise plan.
+The timeouts can be changed via [technical support](mailto:support@gcore.com) if you have an enterprise plan.